What can International Studies contribute to a Summit of the Future?

 - 17 January 2023: Bursary applications open - deadline 17 February 2023

 - 6 March 2023: Presenter, Chair, and Discussant registration closes

 - 6 March 2023: Last day for changes to the programme (please check name/affiliation are correct)

 - 6 March 2023: Deadline for funding letters

 - 1 June 2022: Registration for non-presenting delegates closes

 - 21 June 2023: 47th conference begins

 05 Costs and bursaries

 As always, BISA members will receive a big discount on the fees paid by non-members.
-This year up to 55%.
-We will also be offering bursaries for members for both the main conference and the virtual stream to be held on Tuesday 14 June.
+We will also be offering bursaries.
+More details will follow when submissions open.

 06 Our conference management system